wso2/docs-choreo-dev/process.md

 changes to `stage`. if failed, revert the PR.

 ## Staging
 Once the development process as described above has been successfully completed, proceed to this stage.
-First synch the `stage` branch with the relevant tag in the `master` in order to get the compatible Kustomize `base`.
+First sync the `stage` branch with the relevant tag in the `master` in order to get the compatible Kustomize `base`.
 Then make the necessary changes in your stage branch and send a PR to the upstream stage branch.
 You will use tagged images in this stage and run automated & manual tests.
 Once successful, proceed towards promoting these changes to prod.
 If failed,